-Having up-to-date information at the right time and in the right place is critical to the success of any industrial operation and Advant OCS therefore includes information management functions with real-time insight into all aspects of the process controlled.
-Advant Information Management has an SQL-based relational database accessible to resident software and all surrounding computers.
-Historical data acquisition reports, versatile calculation packages and a application programming interface (API) for proprietary and third party applications are examples of the functionality provided.
+Advant OCS therefore includes information management functions with real-time insight into all aspects of the process controlled.
+Advant Information Management has an SQL-based relational database accessible to resident software and all connected computers.
+Historical data acquisition reports, versatile calculation packages and an application programming interface (API) for proprietary and third party applications are examples of the functionality provided.
 Advant components have access to process, production and quality data from any Process Control unit in a plant or in an Intranet domain.
-2.1.1 Scalability.
-Advant OCS can be configured in a multitude of ways, depending on the size and complexity of the process.
-The initial investment can consist of standalone process controllers and, optionally, local operator stations for control and supervision of separate machines and process sections.
-Subsequently, several process controllers can be interconnected and, together with central operator and information management stations build up a control network.
-Several control networks can be interconnected to give a complete plant network which can share centrally located operator, information and engineering workplaces.